AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 ### Moss: Add index output directory option

-As we were preparing the process for sync'ing the packages in our `volatile` build-server repository to our new downstream rolling `unstable` repository on our public-facing server, we ran into an issue with the existing `moss index` code path.
+As we were preparing the process for syncing the packages in our `volatile` build-server repository to our new downstream rolling `unstable` repository on our public-facing server, we ran into an issue with the existing `moss index` code path.

-Before this issue was fixed, the `stone.index` file would be unconditionally written next to the actual package .stone files.
+Before this issue was fixed, the `stone.index` file would be unconditionally written next to the actual package `.stone` files.
 This was useful when indexing local repos, but not as useful when indexing actual stone [pool/](https://cdn.aerynos.dev/pool/) directories and sub-directories.

 In the end, this was another small [feature](https://github.com/AerynOS/os-tools/pull/523) with somewhat large consequences, in that this enabled us to do the actual manual indexing in a way that is identical to how our infrastructure organizes things when indexing.